amandafrench/amandafrenchdotnet/wp-content/plugins/pdf-embedder/readme.txt

 = Can I add a Download button to the toolbar? =

-This is possible only in the Premium version.
+This is possible only in the PDF Embedder Premium version.
 As a workaround in the free version, you could add a direct link to the PDF beneath the embedded version.

 To do this, copy the URL from the pdf-embedder shortcode and insert it into a link using HTML such as this:
 &lt;a href="(url of PDF)"&gt;Download Here&lt;/a&gt;